iogamesmaker/iogamesmaker.github.io/README.md

-my horrible trash unoptimized piece of shit website
+my horrible trash unoptimized piece of shit website with a nonfunctional webassembly thing